Vaxuuu/Indigo-Theme/README.md

 # Latest Update - 2.7.3
 Fixed the theme after Discord fucked it without consent

-Latest "Hidden" Update (too small to make it into a new version) - made the theme more consistent with dividers.
+Latest "Hidden" Update (too small to make it into a new version) - fixed the ugly color of server folders

 # How to edit